 Upon entering your storefront, the first thing beverage buyers will see is imagery.
 So, make it bold.
 Make it bright!
 You want your inventory to be as visually appealing as it is persuasive.
 Because face it, you wouldn’t want to buy from a website that has poor quality or missing imagery either.

 Good imagery can and will bring your inventory to life.
 It’s an easy way to improve the user experience and guide their line of sight to what’s most important—your product.
-When selecting visuals for your storefront, start with high resolution imagery.
+When selecting visuals for your storefront, start with high-resolution imagery.
 Make sure your bottle or can shots are crystal clear and not pixelated or blurry.
 In fact, higher-quality images convert better than lower-quality images.
 A study found that shoppers are three times more likely to convert on websites that include high-quality imagery compared to those with lower-quality images.
 And more recently, a study found that higher-quality images helped establish trust among online shoppers.

 Bottom line: good imagery can make your brand more credible and can aid in increasing ecommerce conversion rates.
-It helps to convey a sense of professionalism, and can earn your customer’s trust.
+It helps to convey a sense of professionalism and can earn your customer’s trust.
 Beyond that, good imagery can help you stand apart from your competition.
 So keep it clear, keep it consistent and have fun with it!

 Detailed Copy Hooks Your Audience

 Excellent copy and compelling visuals go hand-in-hand.
 But by only focusing on imagery, you are isolating those shoppers who are more word-driven than they are visual.
 This audience wants to read about your product—how it was made, where it was made and how it can be used.
-They’re more interested in the facts than they are with the fluff.
+They’re more interested in the facts than they are in the fluff.
 So give ‘em just that!
 Make sure you have eye-catching titles, detailed product descriptions, tasting notes and food pairings.
 Try to answer as many questions as you possibly can.
 Has your product won any awards?
 Are there any fun facts about your product that you think shoppers would want to know?
 That’s the kind of meat you want to include in your copy.

 And while you’re at it, take a look at your competition.
 What are they doing that you aren’t?
 It’s that kind of research that can give you a competitive advantage.

-Your brand is as much a story as it is a visual.
+Your brand is as much a story as it is visual.
 Your shoppers are not only smart, but they are savvy!
 They aren’t going to part with their money without doing a bit of research first.
 Give them the information they need in order to make an informed decision and watch your ecommerce conversion rates rise!

 Boost Conversions by Showcasing Deals and Bundles

-Speaking of deals, include a section of your best deals to help drive buyers towards making a purchase.
+Speaking of deals, include a section of your best deals to help drive buyers toward making a purchase.
 In fact, Hawk Incentives found that 97% of consumers (ecommerce and otherwise) say they look for deals as they shop—with 92% saying they are always on the lookout for promotional offers.
 Needless to say, an enticing deal can positively impact your bottom line.

 If you currently aren’t offering any deals, that’s OK!
 You can get creative in other ways.
 Showcase seasonal or holiday-specific items.
 Or, create “bundles” by pairing like-items together.
 Highlight top-sellers, trending products and new releases.